-However, you should note that it will cost you more to buy larger panels.
-The good thing is that by going bigger, you maximize the battery charging potential.
-Stationary charging stations reduce the likelihood of theft and vandalism, especially when you install them inside your property.
+However, you should note that getting the larger panels costs more and it's an investment.
+Bigger batteries do have better charging potential, which means that they are better overall.
+Stationary charging stations will also reduce the likelihood of theft and vandalism, especially when you install them inside your property.

 Foldable and Portable Solar Panels

 If you're into more flexible options, we advise you to check these portable panels.
 They are great for those who love adventures, as you can take them with you with no worries.
 Portable chargers come in handy for those trips that take more than just a few days - even if there is no electricity, you're good to go.